shun1121/Wanderlusters/readme.md

 # Contribute

-We welcome contributions to the Places Guide website.
+We welcome contributions to the Wanderlusters.
 If you have any suggestions or improvements, please feel free to submit a pull request.

 ```
 Fork the repository